Shauna Elbers Carlisle

 BPOLST 510 Statistics Fundamentals for Policy Studies

-My primary research focus lies within social epidemiology and the social demography of health disparities.
-I investigate the intersection of race, ethnicity, and nativity, and its implications on population health and well-being.
-Much of my research to date has focused on sub-group differences in chronic health outcomes among foreign-born and native born populations.
-My recent research examines the relationship between adult health outcomes and biopsychosocial processes through the life course.
-I am particularly interested in modeling the effects of daily racial hassles from childhood through adulthood and its impact on adult health and social welfare.
-I use quantitative methods to determine the long term impact of inequality and a biopsychosocial framework for evaluating the effectiveness of program and policy interventions.
+My first line of research investigates the social determinants of health.
+I examine the intersections between race, ethnicity, and nativity, and its implications on population health and well-being.
+Much of my research to date has focused on sub-group differences in chronic health outcomes among foreign-born and native-born populations.
+My recent research examines the impact of stress from childhood through adulthood and its impact on health and well-being.
+See the RHealth website for current investigations.

-Carlisle, Shauna.
+- Carlisle, Shauna (2012).
 Nativity differences in chronic health conditions between nationally representative samples of Asian American, Latino American, and Afro-Caribbean American respondents.
-Journal of Immigrant and Minority Health 14.
-6. (2012): 903-911.
+Journal of Immigrant and Minority Health 14 (6), 903-911.